 11. Bud

-The Bud API enables you with the ability to manage financial tools that gain programmatic access to services for; Open Banking Aggregation, Enrichment, Insights, Affordability, Recognition, and more.
+The Bud API enables you with the ability to manage new financial tools that gain programmatic access to services for; Open Banking Aggregation, Enrichment, Insights, Affordability, Recognition, and more.
 It allows you to build features, applications, and digital banking experiences with endpoints that follow RESTful principles that use HTTP verbs such as; GET, POST, PUT, PATCH, and DELETE.

 12. Modern Treasury